Jose Trevino Player Props: Yankees vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.67 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies' 5.68 team ERA ranks 29th among all league pitching staffs.

+- Anderson (0-4) gets the starting nod for the Rockies in his 11th start of the season.
+He's put together a 6.89 ERA in 49 2/3 innings pitched, with 37 strikeouts.

-- In his last appearance on Saturday against the San Francisco Giants, the right-hander threw 3 2/3 innings, giving up three earned runs while surrendering seven hits.
+- His last time out came on Wednesday, July 5 against the Houston Astros, when the right-hander tossed four innings, surrendering five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.